Puthiya Akasam Puthiya Bhoomi

 Puthiya Akasam Puthiya Bhoomi is a 1962 Malayalam-language film, directed by M. S. Mani, starring Sathyan and Vinodini.
 It is based on Thoppil Bhasi's play of the same name that was first staged in 1959.
 The film received a certificate of merit at the Indian National Film Awards.

+Plot

+A major government dam project threatens to flood fertile village land.
+Wealthy estate owners bribe the senior engineer to illegally lower the dam's height to protect their private properties.
+Sukumaran, an honest junior engineer, discovers the scheme and stands up against the powerful lobby to protect the nation's interests.
+The conflict ends in tragedy when a bomb planted by the corrupt plotters detonates, killing Sukumaran and the workers at the construction site.